cardstack/cardstack-documentation/guides/data/git.md

 # prints /the/path/to/your/project-data/
 ```

-In `cardhost/data-sources/default.js`, set your default data source to git:
+In `cardhost/data-sources/default.js` for your project, set your default data source to git:

 ```javascript
 {